Turkey receives first shipment of Sinovac's COVID-19 vaccine

 Separately, Turkey has agreed with Pfizer PFE.N and BioNTech to supply 4.5 million doses of their vaccine, while working to develop its own at home.
 It also aims to produce Russia's Sputnik V COVID-19 vaccine domestically.

-(Reporting by Mert Ozkan; Additional reporting by Ali Kucukgocmen; Editing by Clarence Fernandez)
+(Reporting by Mert Ozkan; Additional reporting by Ali Kucukgocmen; Editing by Clarence Fernandez and Louise Heavens)

 ((ali.kucukgocmen@thomsonreuters.com , @alikucukgocmen; +905319306206; Reuters Messaging: Reuters Messaging: ali.kucukgocmen.thomsonreuters.com@reuters.net))